When is A Quiet Place 2 released in cinemas? Cast, plot and trailer

 A Quiet Place: Part II was due for release back in March, but pulled at the very last minute when it became clear coronavirus would necessitate the closure of cinemas around the world.

-Nevertheless, the film is still expected to arrive before the end of the year and here’s everything you need to know:
+The film is now expected in 2021 – here’s everything you need to know.

 When is A Quiet Place 2 released in cinemas?

-Although originally scheduled to hit UK cinemas on 20th March 2020, the release of A Quiet Place 2 has been delayed until 4th September 2020, due to the coronavirus pandemic.
+Although originally scheduled to hit UK cinemas on 20th March 2020, the release of A Quiet Place 2 was delayed until 4th September 2020, due to the coronavirus pandemic.
+It was pushed back further along with Mulan and Top Gun: Maverick to 2021 and is now set for release on 23rd April, 2021.

-In a statement announcing the postponement, Paramount said: “We believe in and support the theatrical experience, and we look forward to bringing this film to audiences this year once we have a better understanding of the impact of this pandemic on the global theatrical marketplace.”
+“We truly believe that there is no movie-viewing experience like the one enjoyed in theatres,” said Paramount’s president of domestic distribution Chris Aronson, and president of international theatrical distribution Mark Viane.
+“We are committed to the theatrical experience and our exhibition partners, and want to stress that we are confident that, when the time comes, audiences everywhere will once again enjoy the singular joy of seeing Paramount films on the big screen.”

-Director John Krasinski added on Instagram that “due to the ever-changing circumstances of what’s going on in the world around us, now is clearly not the right time” for the film to be released.
+Director John Krasinski took to Instagram when the film initially moved to say that “due to the ever-changing circumstances of what’s going on in the world around us, now is clearly not the right time” for the film to be released.

 He went on to say that the film will be released at a time when “we CAN all see it together,” referencing the large groups of friends and family who experienced the first instalment together.